waweiwoowu/hanabi-iamjeff/2-player/Analysis.md

 ### Summary
 * Basically, it's better for Kakashi to take the 14.3% chance to effectively have a more smooth sailing game.
 * Where, if he did directly clue, the game would be a much tighter game.
-* Another thing to think about: Kimbi is about to be potentially locked.
-Thus, if you directly clue her, she will potentially only have 1 clue to unlock herself.
 * With this Analysis we agree that you should perform a skip discard in this situation.
 * Unfortunately, with this game the 14.3% chance happened where B4 was discarded, but we can agree that Kakashi did the correct move.